dirkroorda/laf-fabric/docs/texts/API-reference.rst

                 ],
             },
         },
+        "primary": False,
     })

 Once you have the processor, you get the API by means of a call like this::

     API = processor.API()

+    # features in sofar as declared under "features"
     F = API['F']

+    # connectivity, only if you have declared edge features
     C = API['C']
     Ci = API['Ci']

+    # primary data, only if you have specified "primary": True
     P = API['P']

+    # XML identifiers, only in sofar as declared under "xmlids"
     X = API['X']

+    # The "before" ordering of nodes
     BR = API['BR']

+    # The "next node" iterator
     NN = API['NN']

+    # The "next event" iterator, only if you have specified "primary": True
     NE = API['NE']

+    # The function to issue messages with
     msg = API['msg']

+    # File handling (opening for input, output, getting full path)
     infile = API['infile']
     outfile = API['outfile']
     my_file = API['my_file']

+    # Preparing custom data
+    prep = API['prep']

 Of course, you only have to give names to the elements you really use.
 And if performance is not important, you can leave out the naming altogether and just refer to